-Pharm-Olam has successfully changed a majority of its investigative sites to Remote Monitoring.
+Allucent has successfully changed a majority of its investigative sites to Remote Monitoring.
 As you likely already know, not allocations within a country can support Remote Monitoring, and some countries even prohibit it from occurring.
 Therefore, again, we have to deploy site-specific strategies to continue to monitor sites.
 If sites cannot support remote monitoring due to country or site limitations, often sponsor and CRO must discuss alternatives that could entail stopping/pausing enrollment at the site, replacing the site, etc., depending on your situation/study.

-“Remote monitoring is a site to site issue, even for locations where the contract included a statement about remote monitoring and their ability to support it.
+“Remote monitoring is a site-to-site issue, even for locations where the contract included a statement about remote monitoring and their ability to support it.
 What we are seeing is some sites simply cannot support it either because of reduced capability and hours of operation or because of other internal challenges on their side,” said Jennifer Jarrell Parisette.

 4. Revising ICF Language to Support COVID-19 Strategies

 To support some of your study’s COVID-19 urgent safety measures, you need to update your Informed Consent Form (ICF) or create a secondary ICF specifically to address your modifications.
 This allows you to achieve appropriate consent of the patient to support various strategies such as:

 - Drug supply shipment to the patient’s home